ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 - Start a team project with friends or club.
 Only do this if your friends are enthusiastic about it.

 This seems like a lot, but you don't have to do all of it.
 Just choose one or two that you want to do.

+I will warn you that these things are hard.
+They are not hard because they are hard to understand, but they are hard because many of them include extremely boring work.
+Learning a new computer language is like learning a new human language.
+You will take time to learn.
+You take time to adapt and think in such a way.

 ## Forth Step: Tech Interview